-- Different Members Making Shopping with the Same Card: Shopping made by more than one and different people with a piece of single card information, especially in large amounts, is a sign of fraud.
+- Different Members Shopping with the Same Card: Shopping made by more than one and different people with a piece of single card information, especially in large amounts, is a sign of fraud.
 In this context, fraud teams should create additional checkpoints for different memberships.

 - 3D Secure Service: Care should be taken to use 3D secure service in all kinds of shopping.

-- Firstly, Inquire about the Security Code (CVV/CVC2): Since the security code on the back of the card cannot be copied despite card duplication, inquire about the security code.
+- Firstly, inquire about the Security Code (CVV/CVC2): Since the security code on the back of the card cannot be copied despite card duplication, inquire about the security code.

 - Provide Internationally Valid Certificate Standards: You can indicate to your customers that you meet the standards that aim to provide maximum security for users’ card information by providing the internationally valid PCI DSS Data Security Standards (Payment Card Industry Data Security Standards).

-- Change in Customer Habits: When a behavior other than the shopping habits created for each customer is detected, you should examine this transaction separately, considering that this transaction may be a fraud transaction.
+- Change in Customer Habits: When a behavior other than the shopping habits created for each customer is detected, you should examine this transaction separately, considering that this transaction may be a fraudulent transaction.

 - You should automate all your fraud processes as much as possible so that you can make fast and accurate decisions within the intense transaction volume.

-- The user of CTI Products: Expert analyst teams should offer you an early warning system, thanks to the AI structure developed with big data, to detect the attackers’ fraud transactions about your company, platforms such as ICQ, IRC, Discord, Telegram, and shares on the dark/deep web at an early stage.
+- The user of CTI Products: Expert analyst teams should offer you an early warning system, thanks to the AI structure developed with big data, to detect the attackers’ fraud transactions about your company, platforms such as ICQ, IRC, Discord, Telegram, and shares on the dark web at an early stage.